VincentMelia/webapi2.2.example/README.md

 ### Compiled Self-Contained Folders
 - compiled-osx - seems to work on OSX.
 Browse to the compiled os-x folder and run `dotnet webapi2.2.api.dll`
 - compiled-win - used to work until yesterday.
 Now it builds perfectly but the publish fails when using Visual Studio.
-But it works from the CLI: `dotnet publish -o..\compiled-win\ -c debug --self-contained true -r win-x64`.
+But it works from the CLI: `dotnet publish -o ..\compiled-win\ -c debug --self-contained true -r win-x64`.
 Simply run the webapi2.2.exe.

 ### Other
 As this was based off the in-memory provider, I always found it easier to implement primary keys as GUIDs.